-The MSC will consider the justification given by the CAB which explains how the variation will deliver consistency with the MSC Standard and/or requirements.
+The MSC will consider the justification given by the CAB which explains how the variation will deliver consistency with the MSC Standard and/or Certification Requirements.
 The MSC may accept a variation only on the basis that certain conditions are met.
-Where conditions are set by MSC, the CAB should ensure these can be met before proceeding with the variation.
+Where conditions are set by the MSC, the CAB should ensure these can be met before proceeding with the variation.

-- 4.12.2.2 The MSC will post variation requests and responses on the MSC website if the variation concerns a fishery in assessment or a certified fishery. - 4.12.2.3 The CAB shall only submit variation requests in advance of the circumstances occurring.
-The MSC will not accept retrospective variation requests. - a.
-For fishery variation requests submitted retrospectively, the CAB shall create an advisory for stakeholders regarding their proposed action.
+- b.
+The MSC will post variation requests and responses on the MSC website if the variation concerns a fishery in assessment or a certified fishery. - c.
+The CAB shall only submit variation requests in advance of the circumstances occurring.
+The MSC will not accept retrospective variation requests. - i.
+If the CAB becomes aware that it has not followed any fisheries requirement(s), the CAB shall create an advisory for stakeholders regarding their proposed action.

-Where CABs have noticed that something should have been changed for a fishery client but it is too late to submit a variation request, the advisory for stakeholders posted on the MSC website should include an explanation for why the deviation occurred and how it is being addressed.
+Where the CAB has noticed that something should have been changed for a fishery client but it is too late to submit a variation request, the advisory for stakeholders posted on the MSC website should include an explanation for why the deviation occurred and how it is being addressed.
 This should be copied to the accreditation body for information.
 This is only applicable to fishery clients.

-4.12.3 CABs shall keep records of all variations submitted and the MSC's responses.
+4.12.3 The CAB shall keep records of all variations it has submitted and the MSC's responses.

-5 Structural Requirements
+5 Structural requirements